motioneye-project/motioneyeos/board/lego/ev3/readme.txt

 the image.
 To use sdcard.img, use a disk writing tool such as Etcher or dd to write the image to the µSD card.

+NOTE: The sdcard.img created by lego_ev3_defconfig won't boot if the official LEGO firmware is installed on the EV3 (it has an old version of U-Boot that doesn't know about device tree).
+You must either set the kernel configuration option to append the device tree to the kernel or you can create a boot.scr that chainloads a newer U-Boot or you can install a newer U-Boot in the flash memory (just flashing u-boot.bin is enough).

 Finish
 ======